feedzai/pdb/README.md

 Always remember to provide your own credentials and schema name.
 It is also important to select a schema policy.
 There are four possible schema policies:
-- create - New entities are created normaly.
+- create - New entities are created normally.
-- create-drop - Same as create policy but before the connection is closed all entries created during this session will be droped.
+- create-drop - Same as create policy but before the connection is closed all entries created during this session will be dropped.
-- drop-create - New entities are droped before creation if they already exist.
+- drop-create - New entities are dropped before creation if they already exist.
 - none - The program is not allowed to create new entities.

 Note that this is an example for PostgreSql, but PDB also supports H2, MySql, Oracle, SqlServer and others.